NUBIC/psc.rb/README.md

     pp psc.studies

-(This code will run if you have the psc gem installed; try it and see.)
+(This code will run if you have the psc gem installed, so long as your ruby's openssl has a reasonable set of commercial CAs configured; try it and see.
+If you get a certificate validation error, check out {file:README-ssl.md} for some tips.)

 ## Installing